 - February 2016 – First NGR train arrived in South East Queensland to commence testing

-- Second half of 2016 – Expected start of NGR services on the South East Queensland passenger rail network
+- First half of 2017 – Expected start of NGR services on the South East Queensland passenger rail network

 - Late 2018 – All NGR fleet operational.

 The NGR project is being delivered under an Availability Public Private Partnership (PPP), which was awarded to the Bombardier-led consortium called Qtectic in 2013.
 Qtectic is made up of Bombardier Transportation, John Laing, Itochu and Aberdeen Infrastructure Investments Limited.

 - designing, constructing and maintaining the NGR trains over a 32 year period

 - designing and constructing the NGR Maintenance Centre at Wulkuraka

 - procuring 3 NGR training simulators for train crew.